mascarenhas/taggedcoro/README.md

 There is both a C and a pure Lua implementation.
-The C implementation is more efficient, and produces better stacktraces, but requires stock Lua 5.2 or higher (it will not work with LuaJIT).
-The pure Lua implementation should work on any Lua version, but the `isyieldable` might give a false positive if there are pending unyieldable C calls in the stack on any Lua version except Lua 5.3.
+The C implementation is more efficient, and produces better stacktraces, but requires stock Lua 5.2 or higher (it will not work with LuaJIT 2).
+The pure Lua implementation should work on LuaJIT 2, Lua 5.2, or Lua 5.3, but the `isyieldable` might give a false positive if there are pending unyieldable C calls in the stack on any Lua version except Lua 5.3.

 Install it by running `luarocks make` on one of the provided rockspec files (`taggedcoro` for the C version, `taggedcoro-purelua`